 If you have engaged a PPR Paralegal and you are unhappy with the service you have received, you should follow the process below:

-- In the first instance you should complain direct to the Paralegal.
-If he or she fails to settler your complaint to your satisfaction you should complain to the Paralegals membership body.
+In the first instance you should complain direct to the Paralegal.
+If he or she fails to settle your complaint to your satisfaction you should complain to the Paralegals membership body.

 If the Paralegal is a ‘Registered’ Paralegal you should use Complaints Form CL1.
 The PPR can hear complaints about a ‘Registered’ Paralegal regarding conduct only.